 My work has been funded by the National Science Foundation, the Mellon Foundation, and the American Sociological Association, and has received awards from the Society for the Study of Symbolic Interaction and the Society for the Study of Social Problems Theory Division.
 Recent articles have been published in the Journal of Health and Social Behavior, Social Problems, Symbolic Interaction, the Journal of Contemporary Ethnography, and Contexts Magazine among other outlets.

-My forthcoming book, Save My Kid: How Families of Critically Ill Children Cope, Hope, and Negotiate an Unequal Healthcare System, will be available from New York University Press in December 2019.
+My forthcoming book, Save My Kid: How Families of Critically Ill Children Cope, Hope, and Negotiate an Unequal Healthcare System, is available for pre-order from New York University Press.

 Feel free to contact me at gengleam [at] wfu [dot] edu.